Distillers Emily and Joel Vikre

 One fateful night, in 2012, the couple was visiting Duluth and Emily’s parents, Lise Lunge-Larsen, children’s writer and storyteller, and Dr. Steven Kuross who practices with Essentia Health in hematology and oncology.

-The four of them had a discussion about distilling, wondering with all the crafts beer companies popping up, why no one had pursued distilling spirits locally.
+The four of them had a discussion about distilling, wondering with all the craft beer companies popping up, why no one had pursued distilling spirits locally.
 With their science backgrounds, Emily and Joel began researching spirits and distilling, talking about what it would entail and where they would live to pursue it.

 “This move came at a good time for us, and it was a great decision.
 We both wanted to be rooted to a place,” Joel added.